 Pin programs to the Start Menu

 Open your Start Menu.
-Move your mouse pointer over the program you want to be pinned in it.
+Move your mouse pointer over the program you want to be pinned inside it.
 Press the left mouse button.

 Move your mouse pointer to hover over ‘Pin to Start’ and press the left mouse button.